Magic Quadrant for Enterprise Content Management

 Although not explicitly identified as a core component, information access or search technology has always been a critical component of an ECM suite, and it plays a big role in helping companies sift through structured and unstructured information.
 All ECM products ship with a search engine embedded as a core component, so that users can create a full-text index and search the content stored in repositories.

-Some vendors have added extended components, such as DAM for handling rich media, e-forms, and document and email archiving, and document composition for high-volume generation of customized documents.
+Some vendors have added extended components, such as digital asset management for handling rich media, e-forms, and document and email archiving, and document composition for high-volume generation of customized documents (see Table 1).

-Completeness of Vision focuses on potential.
+Completeness of Vision focuses on a vendor's potential.
 A vendor might succeed financially in the short term without a clearly defined vision or strategic plan, but it won't become a Leader.

 A vendor with average vision anticipates change by accurately perceiving market trends and exploiting technology.